2017 Payson flash floods: Start of the flood event

 On the day of July 15, 2017, an extended family of 14 were celebrating a birthday party at the Cold Springs Swimming Hole in the Water Wheel Falls Hiking Trail.
 The weather was cloudy and calm with some heavy rains throughout the day with temperatures reaching 90 F. Besides the family of 14, many other people were also at Water Wheel Falls Hiking Trail to relax and swim in cold waters in the area.
 Hours earlier, heavy rains hit the area as part of the North American Monsoon, which hits the Southwestern U.S. every year between June and mid-September.
 At around 3 p.m.
 (MST), many of the people, including children, were swimming in the waters of the canyon when all of a sudden they hear a loud prolonged sound.
 When the people looked upstream, they saw a large wall of black muddy water rushing towards them.
 The water was carrying rocks and large logs the size of cars.
 The flood waters were approximately 6-foot tall and 40-feet wide.
 The flood swept away many of the swimmers while many other people were holding onto trees waiting to be rescued.
 The floods eventually moved into the East Verde River.

 The search for survivors and fatalities

 While the waters of the flood were damaging everything in its path, 9-1-1 dispatchers were called and helicopters were needed to be used to rescue the people struggling to stay alive.
-Many any of the people were later rescued.
+Many of the people were later rescued.
 After the flood event, searches for the missing were conducted.
 Many family members of the missing arrived on scene and were worried that their relatives didn't make it.
-In the following days, an announcement was made that search crews did unfortunately find 9 bodies and 1 was still missing.
-The missing person named Hector Garnica was found days later deceased.
+In the following days, an announcement was made that search crews found 9 bodies and 1 was still missing.
+The missing person named Hector Garnica was found days later, deceased.